alexey1607/scalyr-community/an-in-depth-guide-to-nginx-metrics.md

 #### `Waiting`

-The _current_ number of connections from cluents that are in the **Idle / Waiting** state, waiting for a request.
+The _current_ number of connections from clients that are in the **Idle / Waiting** state, waiting for a request.

 ## Selected Log File Variables